Quality of life

 Main countries of origin

-France, the UK, Germany, Belgium, the Netherlands, Nordic countries and Italy
+France, Belgium, the UK, Germany, Italy and the Netherlands.

 Tourist orientation in the province of Castellón